Culinary Use, Storage, & Benefits

 Storage

 Lettuce is harvested at a young and tender stage, so it must be stored in the fridge in a waterproof container to prevent wilting.
-With proper storage, whole head lettuce can last for up to 5 days, while baby lettuce or salad mix will last about 3.
-Our lettuce is not treated with a bleach solution, nor is it irradiated, so it will not have the same shelf life as some you buy in the store.
-We believe the trade-off is well worth it!
+With proper storage, whole head lettuce can last for up to a week, while cut salad mix will last at least 5 days.
+We often hear that it lasts longer.
+We always advise folks to wash their produce before they eat it, even if it’s a bagged item like salad mix.

 Use

-The fact that we grow so much lettuce means that we have experimented with it and found that there is more than one way to eat lettuce!
+The fact that we grow so much lettuce means that we have experimented with it and found that there are more ways than one to eat lettuce: raw AND cooked!

-Raw: Gently separate leaves from the stem (if it’s head lettuce) and rinse lettuce in a colander, and then lay in a dishtowel.
+1. Gently separate leaves from the stem (if it’s head lettuce) and rinse lettuce in a colander

-Cooked: Mature lettuce actually makes a very lovely sauteed green.
+Cooked: Mature, large-leafed lettuce actually makes a very lovely sauteed green.
 Follow the first 3 steps above, and simply incorporate it in a stir fry, omelet, or make a cooked green side dish with olive oil, soy sauce, and garlic added.

 Sources: